oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

 - To manually start, stop or redeploy the application in Oracle Application Container Cloud Service, go to the gear dropdown icon for the application, and select the appropriate action.

     ![](images/lab300/300_02_T04_08_deploy8.png)

+## Test the Initial Microservice Deployments and Update the Agile Board

 ### **STEP 5**: Update the Agile Active Sprints Screen